canorve/GALFITools/docs/usage.rst

 This usage guide explains how to use the GALFITools routines.
 All of these routines are *shell commands*.
-If you wish to use the Python functions underlying these routines within your own scripts, please check the :doc:`api`.
+If you wish to use the Python functions underlying these routines within your own scripts, please check the :doc:`api` or :doc:`api/modules`.

 Many of the routines (particularly the **GALFIT Output** routines) require the GALFIT output file, typically named "galfit.XX", where